niallpcarroll/expensescalculator/README.md

 The Expenses Calculator was created from this idea and fully planned out using [Lucidchart](https://www.lucidchart.com/) to create a flowchart showing the logic and layout of the application.
 Once I had investigated the terminal that would run this application, I made sure to stay within it's restrictions and referred back to my flowchart frequently.
 My main goals for the application were:

-- The first main goal was to have functions with inputs which would record user data
+- The first main goal was to have functions with inputs which would record user data.
 - The second important goal was to ensure that the application would accurately transfer the inputted data to the relevant spreadsheet.

 Based on the design of the flowchart, I created the various functions in my code, testing them at each stage, particularly ensuring that the user would not meet any dead ends if they did not enter a valid response or if they wished to re-enter a piece of data.